Minimum Retirement Age

 - Housing Benefit helps people with paying their rents.
 It is being replaced with Universal Credit.
 You can read about Housing Benefit at gov.uk/housing-benefit and about Universal Credit at gov.uk/housing-and-universal-credit.

 - Council Tax Reduction can be also called Council Tax Support, to apply for it you have to contact your local council.
 It is not available in Northern Ireland, to check what kind of help you can get in Northern Ireland with paying taxes, visit nidirect.gov.uk/information-and-services/guide-rates/help-paying-your-rates.

 - In England, older people can use the bus for free.
 Older people living in Wales or Scotland can get free bus travel if he/she is over sixty.
 Rail lines also can have special discounts or free rides for people over a certain age.

-- People born on or before 5 April 1954 can get between £100 and £300 to help pay heating bills, it is called Winter Fuel Payment.
+- People born on or before the 5th of April 1954 can get between £100 and £300 to help pay heating bills, it is called Winter Fuel Payment.
 To read more visit gov.uk/winter-fuel-payment.

-- People having over 75 years get a free TV license.
+- People who are 75 years old or over, get a free TV license.

 Open TextBooks are collaborative projects, with people from all over the world bringing their skills and interests to join in the compilation and dissemination of knowledge to everyone and everywhere.